 Overnight suggestions: Beaumaris, Menai Bridge or Caernarfon

-Travel through the spectacular Snowdonia National Park famous for the rugged mountain scenery and on a clear day you may see the peak of Mount Snowdon, the highest mountain in England and Wales.
-A good starting point is at the Snowdonia National Park Centre, an historic house with gardens, providing refreshments and information.
+Travel through the spectacular Eryri National Park (Snowdonia National Park) famous for the rugged mountain scenery and on a clear day you may see the peak of Yr Wyddfa (Snowdon), the highest mountain in England and Wales.
+A good starting point is at the Eryri National Park Centre, an historic house with gardens, providing refreshments and information.
+Coach parking available.

 Portmeirion the Italianate village built by Welsh architect Sir Clough Williams-Ellis from 1925 – 1976.
 Surrounding the village are 70 acres of sub-tropical gardens and woodlands with lakes and miles of pathways.
 The village includes a hotel, self-catering cottages, restaurants, cafes and shops.
 Group rates are available for a party of 12 or more guests.
 The coach car park is close to the village entrance.
 Guided tours must be arranged in advance.